Abdominal Pain in Children (cont.)

-Duration of the pain: An important thing to remember is that most simple causes of abdominal pain do not last very long.
+- Duration of the pain: Most simple causes of abdominal pain do not last long.
 Most of us have experienced gas pains or the stomach/gut flu, and

 - Location of the pain: Most simple pains are located in the center of the abdomen.
 The child will rub around his or her belly button.
 Pain felt in other areas is more concerning.
 This is especially true of pain located low and down on the right side of the abdomen.
 Pain in that area

 - Appearance of the child: As a general rule, if the child looks very ill in addition to being in pain, medical help should be sought.
 Often, the caregiver "just knows" the child is very sick.

-Vomiting: Children vomit quite frequently with abdominal pain, but
+- Vomiting: Children vomit quite frequently with abdominal pain, but

 vomiting does not always indicate a serious problem.
 However, as with the duration of the pain, most simple causes of vomiting go away very quickly.
 The rule again is that vomiting for longer than 24 hours is a legitimate reason to call the physician.

-Nature of the vomiting: In infants and very young children, vomiting that is green or yellow is a reason to call the doctor.
+- Nature of the vomiting: In infants and very young children, vomiting that is green or yellow is a reason to call the doctor.
 At any age, vomiting that appears to contain blood or darker material is a reason to seek emergency care.

 blood in the stool is a reason to seek medical care.

-Fever: The presence of
+- Fever: The presence of

 fever does not always indicate a serious problem.
 Indeed, a normal temperature can be seen with the more serious causes of abdominal pain.

-Groin pain: One serious problem that a boy may describe as abdominal pain
+- Groin pain: One serious problem that a boy may describe as abdominal pain

 actually comes from somewhere else.
 It is testicular torsion, a condition in which a testicle twists on itself and cuts off its own blood supply.
 The child may be embarrassed to mention the location, so you should ask if there is any pain "down there."
 A testicular problem is usually easy to fix if treated early enough.
 So, if a child complains of pain in the groin area or testicles, seek medical emergency care.